Use the Field Extractions page in Manager

 transforms.conf.
 For more information, see "Create and maintain search-time field extractions through configuration files" in this manual.

-Note: You cannot turn off key cleaning for inline field extractions (field extractions that do not require a field transform component).
+Note: You cannot turn off key cleaning for inline field extractions (field extractions that do not require a field transform component) without editing the extraction stanza in

 Example - Add a new error code field